public-health-wales-health-intelligence/NHS-R-Conference/README.md

 # NHS-R-Conference

-Please find a copy of all videos discussed with descriptive audio below
+Please find a copy of all videos discussed with descriptive audio below.
+The following files are also included in this repository:
+**test_shiny_doc.Rmd** This is the main RMarkdown script that is built in the videos.
+**nhs-r_ons_mortality_subset.rds** This is the data file used by the main RMarkdown script **nhsr_dataset_ons_mortality_subset.R** This is the R code that made the data file used by the main RMarkdown script **nhs-r_logo_small.png** This is the NHS-R logo used by the main RMarkdown script **observatory_logo_small.png** This is the Public Health Wales Observatory logo used by the main RMarkdown script

 ##  Video 1